baylonp/Tyre-Anomaly-Detection/README.md

 You may ask yoursel how do we actually use it.
 Keep reading.

 ## Fine tuning
 Usually, this step is performed later after noticing how the actual model has performed after the first run.
-The keep away from what is referred to as "overfitting" we added a `dropout` layer and a `data_augmentation` layer.
+To keep away from what is referred to as "overfitting" we added a `dropout` layer and a `data_augmentation` layer.

-As the offical Tensoflow documentation states:
+As the offical Tensorflow documentation states:

 #### Dropout regularization removes a random selection of a fixed number of the units in a network layer for a single gradient step.
 The more units dropped out, the stronger the regularization.